Picovoice/wake-word-benchmark/README.md

 ## Runtime

 Below are the runtime measurements (on Raspberry Pi 3).
 Two metrics are measured (1) real time factor and (2) memory usage.
-Fir ease of interpretation we also added average CPU usage by simply inversing the real time factor.
+Fir ease of interpretation we also added average CPU usage by simply inverting the real time factor.

 Engine | Real Time Factor | Average CPU Usage | Memory Usage :---: | :---: | :---: | :---: